All information on this page can be freely used in promotion of the author's works.

 Tracy Richardson wasn’t always a writer, but she was always a reader.
 Her favorite book growing up was A Wrinkle in Time by Madeleine L’Engle.
 In a weird way her life reflects the book through odd synchronicities.
 She has a degree in Biology like Mrs. Murry and without realizing it she named her children Alex and Katie after Meg’s parents.
 (Really, it was not intentional, because that would be weird)!
 Tracy uses her science background in her writing through her emphasis on environment issues and metaphysics.
 Growing up, Tracy’s younger brothers called her ‘sarge’ and once when she took a personality test for a job, the evaluator said she could give a Drill Sargent a run for his money.
 If you need someone to boss your around, Tracy’s your gal!
 Tracy lives in Indianapolis.

-The Field Descriptions
+Press Kit The Field

 Eric Horton sees fire.